uselessfulness/uselessfulness.github.io/README.txt

     NB that the majority of this page is generated at runtime and changes often, so there may be deviations from the W3C standard not shown here

-    One such example would be the lack of alt tags on images, but this was corrected regardless.
+    One such example would have been the lack of alt tags on images, but this was corrected regardless.

     ERROR   Element a not allowed as child of element ul
             - As previous